livingdocsIO/documentation/content/guides/integrations/handsontable/index.md

 The function for the iframe modal to send messages is already written in the Editor, it waits for a config request before sending configs with a postMessage back to the iframe.

-In your separate handsontable application you will need two functions to communicate with livingdocs.
+In your separate handsontable application you will need two functions to communicate with Livingdocs.

 This function sends data and configs to Livingdocs using postMessage: